darkangell07/TeammanagerPlugin/README.md

 # TeamManager

-A team management plugin for Paper Minecraft servers that I've been working on since August 2023.
+A team management plugin for Paper Minecraft servers that I've been working on since November 2024.

 ## Features